Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 ## Suggested exercises

 * Run the tutorials and visualise the results [using Paraview](https://chaste.github.io/docs/user-guides/visualisation-guides/paraview-for-cardiac/).
+  * Note that tests can be run from the `build` folder via `ctest` or just by running the executable, e.g. `./heart/test/TestRunningBidomainSimulationsTutorial`
+  * To run executables in parallel (on multiple processors) we use MPI, e.g. `mpirun -np 3 heart/test/TestRunningBidomainSimulationsTutorial` to run on 3 processors (note this might actually be slower than running on one process for very small meshes!)
-  * This command should work if you are in the build folder and using the codespace setup: `python python/utils/AddVtuTimeAnnotations.py ~/output/BidomainTutorial/vtk_output/results.vtu ~/output/BidomainTutorial/vtk_output/annotated.vtu`
+  * This command should work for VTK time annotations if you are in the `build` folder and using the codespace/docker setup: `python python/utils/AddVtuTimeAnnotations.py ~/output/BidomainTutorial/vtk_output/results.vtu ~/output/BidomainTutorial/vtk_output/annotated.vtu`
   * Then download to your machine by right clicking the folder in VS Code, and open `annotated.vtu` with Paraview.

 * Have a look at the auto-converted-at-compile-time CellML file which is in `build/heart/src/odes/cellml/LuoRudy1991.cpp`.
 Scroll down to the bottom method which sets the 'tagged' parameter names and values.
-These parameters can be altered in the C++ by calling (e.g.) `p_cell->SetParameter("membrane_fast_sodium_current_conductance", 0.0)`.
+These parameters can be altered using the public methods available on the cell model classes by calling (e.g.) `p_cell->SetParameter("membrane_fast_sodium_current_conductance", 0.0)`.
 Try altering the 'Cell Factory' at the top to use this method to set the sodium channel conductance to zero in one corner of the mesh (x >= 0.05 and y <= 0.02).
 Visualize the new spead of the activation wave (because a lot of the charge here moves by diffusion, this region still depolarises, but more slowly!).

   * **Note:** in the cell factory, you can do something like
 ```cpp